How to cope with divorce stress

 - Agreeing on holidays and special occasion arrangements

-- Discussing and agreeing on all your arrangements through our Parenting Negotiation Service, which includes three sessions with an amicable Co-parenting Specialist
+- Discussing and agreeing on all your arrangements through our Separating with Children Service

-Some of our legal services include support with agreeing arrangements for your children, or if you have a specific issue to address you can purchase a one-hour joint advice consultation here.
+Some of our legal services include support with agreeing arrangements for your children, pets or other issues you and your ex-partner might not be aligned on, or if you have a specific issue to address, you can purchase a one-hour joint advice consultation here.

 In most cases, neither of you will be able to go on enjoying the same standard of living as you did during the relationship, as you’re dividing two incomes and your money and property.
 It’s rare that assets and income stretch that far.